 For me, it’s very important to be innovative and try new things.
 It’s important not to take things for granted.
 We’re in a very competitive business and we need to keep challenging ourselves and our approaches.
 It’s important to move fast and keep learning.
 Our products are successful but at the same time, it’s important that we gather information and understand why things don’t work.

-I also really like how we move quickly—much faster than at companies I’ve worked at in the past, where it takes a while or weeks to make decisions.
+I really like how we move quickly too—much faster than at companies I’ve worked at in the past, where it takes a while or weeks to make decisions.
 But here, you can talk to different departments when you need to and we can get results in a couple of days.
-End to end campaigns can be launched in just 3-4 days, but that’s just not possible in other companies.
+End-to-end campaigns can be launched in just 3-4 days, but that’s just not possible in other companies.
 In that sense, we’re way more flexible and dynamic than our competitors and I really like that.
-Everyone wants to have that fast-paced experience.”
+Everyone wants to have that fast-paced experience.

 When I worked for the media agency in Samsung, we travelled to Rio de Janeiro for the Olympics as Samsung was a sponsor.
 It was really cool.
 They put us in this room with a creative agency and we had 35 or so TVs on.
 We were checking social media and live events, looking for ideas that we could promote in real-time.